-In follow-up interviews, 23 respondents provided more detailed responses about their pandemic experiences.
-Common themes included:
+In follow-up interviews, 23 respondents provided more detailed answers about their pandemic experiences.
+Some of the common themes shared by industry representatives include:

 Workforce: Difficulty finding workers, concerns about the quality of the workforce, and a need to pay higher wages to recruit and retain talent were noted by nearly all interviewees.